March 6, 2025

 Many enterprises find themselves drowning in overlapping tools, redundant costs, and inefficient systems.
 One global organization faced this exact challenge—multiple departments, each using their own software, leading to rising costs and inconsistent ways of working.
 I was asked to help, not by forcing a drastic overhaul, but by designing a structured, phased approach to consolidation in multiple steps, working alongside the enterprise architects.
 This effort was NOT to replace the existing architects within the customer organization; instead, it was to collaborate with them to plan and showcase the business value and cost reduction models.
 The goal?
 Reduce costs over time while ensuring teams still have the functionality needed, in a gradual transition.

-The Challenge: too many planning/executions tools, too much complexity, lesser visibility
+The Challenge: too many planning and management tools, too much complexity with limited visibility

 Over time, the company’s IT ecosystem had become a maze of disconnected planning systems with overlapping functionalities.
 Workday handled time entry; SAP covered HR, payroll, and finance; Jira tracked agile teams; and Microsoft 365 managed project time planning, while a KPI tool and Clarity overlapped on KPIs, transformation, and portfolio planning.
 Each tool had a purpose but, together, they created unnecessary complexity and cost.